Texas Sotol

 Maintenance

+Drought tolerant.
 Easily grown in rock gardens.
-Provide well drained soil.
-Give lots of space.
+Good barrier plant, but not pedestrian friendly.
 Selectively prune leaves away from sidewalks or patios to avoid sharp pointed leaves.
-Flowering stalks can be removed after blooming for safety or aesthetic reasons, however, consider leaving for wildlife habitat.
-Roots are not happy in heavy soils or moist conditions; mineral or rock mulches better than organic mulches to allow air to the roots.
+Flowering stalks can be removed after blooming if desired, however, consider leaving for wildlife habitat.
+Roots are not happy in heavy soils or moist conditions.
+Mineral or rock mulches better than organic mulches to allow air to the roots.
 Trunks can split during prolonged dry spells.
-Propagation: Seed.
+Propagation: seed.

 Comments